cert-manager/website/content/docs/configuration/issuers.md

 - 🥈 Tier criteria.
 - The issuer has an end-to-end tutorial on how to set it up with cert-manager for use in production.
-At the time of checking all tutorials[^1], the used cert-manager version has to be still supported (see [Supported Releases](../releases/README.md))
+At the time of checking[^1], the used cert-manager version has to be still supported (see [Supported Releases](../releases/README.md)).
+An end-to-end tutorial must include:
+  1. a short explanation on how to install cert-manager (including the used version and a link to [https://cert-manager.io/docs/installation/](../installation/))
+  2. all required steps to install the issuer
+  3. an explanation on how to configure the issuer's Custom Resources
+  4. an explanation on how to issue a certificate using the issuer (using a Certificate resource)

 ### 🥈 Tier (Maintained)

-- The issuer has had a release in the last 3 months (at the time of checking all issuers[^2]).
+- The issuer has had a release in the last 12 months (at the time of checking all issuers[^2]).

 ### 🥉 Tier (Unmaintained)